MicrosoftDocs/quantum-docs/articles/user-guide/index.md

 If you want to learn more, the [Quantum Katas](xref:microsoft.quantum.tutorial-qdk.katas) provide a good introduction to [quantum computing concepts](xref:microsoft.quantum.tutorial-qdk.katas#introduction-to-quantum-computing-concepts) such as common quantum operations and how to manipulate qubits.
 For more information, see [the Q# user guide](xref:microsoft.quantum.user-guide-qdk.overview).

-## The Q# user guide

-The Q# user guide contains:

-- [**Ways to run a Q# program**](xref:microsoft.quantum.user-guide-qdk.overview.host-programs): A Q# program can be run as a standalone application, or with an additional host program, written in Python or a .NET language.

-- [**Testing and debugging Q# programs**](xref:microsoft.quantum.user-guide-qdk.overview.testingdebugging): As with classical programming, it is essential to be able to check that quantum programs act as intended, and to be able to diagnose incorrect behavior.
-The Quantum Development Kit for testing and debugging quantum programs.

-- **The Q# language guide**: Q# is a stand-alone language offering a high level of abstraction.
-There is no notion of a quantum state or a circuit; instead, Q# implements programs in terms of statements and expressions, much like classical programming languages.
-The Q# language guide provides a full specification and documentation of the Q# quantum programming language.

-- [**Quantum simulators documentation**](xref:microsoft.quantum.machines.overview): Quantum simulators are software programs that run on classical computers and act as the target machine for a Q# program, making it possible to run and test quantum programs on classical computers.

-- [**The Q# library documentation**](xref:microsoft.quantum.libraries.overview): The Quantum Development Kit provides additional domain-specific functionality through *NuGet* packages that can be added to your Q# projects.
-The documentation includes operations, functions, user-defined types, examples, and concepts that make up the standard Q# library, as well as the quantum chemistry, quantum machine learning, and quantum numerics libraries.

 ## Next steps